 Another welcome sight during these cold February days are my house plants.
-My nurturing of nature inside while I wait for spring so that I can enjoy nature outside.
+My nurturing of nature inside while I wait for spring so that I can enjoy nature outside is important to me.

 And always welcome in my home are books.
 Books of all varieties.

 This vintage box is filled with craft and decorating and other non-fiction books.
 No novels here.
-These are the books I select and thumb through on a whim.
+These are the books I select and thumb through occasionally.

 Speaking of books, I finished “The Hope Chest” (I was literally crying at the end) last night, and began “This Is How It Always Is.”
 This last book is about a family with four boys, hoping this last pregnancy is a girl.

 But it is another boy, and they name him Claude.
 Claude is extremely precocious.